Brands of Contact Lenses

 - Discard the old solution from the contact lens case and rinse the case with some fresh solution.

 - Place your contact lens case upside down on a clean tissue and leave it to air dry.

-- Make sure you replace your lens case on a regular basis (at least every three months).
-For a more detailed account on cleaning your contact lens case, take a look at our guide.
+- Make sure you replace your lens case on a regular basis (ideally every month or at least every three months).

 How long can you store your lenses for?

 This depends on the solution, some solutions can be ok for up to 7 days and others can be ok for up to one month.
 The night before you plan to wear your lenses it would be a sensible idea to refresh the solution in the case and disinfect them as per manufacturers guidelines.
 Always follow the advice given by your optician.

 There are a range of contact lens solutions on the market.
 Each have different ingredients to suit different lens types.
 It's important that you use a lens solution suitable to the contacts you wear.
 At Feel Good Contacts, we stock a variety of lens solutions suitable for both soft contacts and rigid gas permeable lenses.

 1. Multi-purpose solution